 For all the order of Judd’s work, the precision and rigidity, there is also a hint of something like chaos in it.
 The 10 sculptures are spread out across two rooms on the gallery’s first floor, giving you plenty of opportunity to approach each from several angles, which you should.
 In the center of the back room are four large free-standing cubes, open on their tops which, as you approach them, and can look down into them, blossom into increasingly complex arrays of shadow, light, texture, line, and color.
 In the other room you’ll find four boxes attached to the wall, Cor-ten around yellow lacquer; I found myself lost, both in the boxes themselves and the negative space of the wall framed in by them, wandering back and forth, from one side to the other.
 On another wall perpendicular to these is a series of six smaller boxes lined up vertically and split down their middles, an arrangement (an especially familiar one in Judd’s work) that allows a sort of optical illusion as you approach and back away; they come together, form a line that seems to continue down through the floor, then detach from one another, become singular, then arrange themselves again.

 To view Judd’s sculptures and take the time to feel them is to commune in a certain way with something elemental.
-A grand order diffused through the sheer volume of potential angles, all different, from which to view it.
+A grand order diffused through the sheer volume of potential angles from which to view it.
 Put simply, it’s worth the time to wait and find out why.